“Am I doing my PhD right?” What to do when your research feels all over the place

 You reread the same paragraph repeatedly, trying to make it “more critical” without knowing what that means.

-You delay sending drafts because they don’t feel finished enough.
+You delay sending drafts because they don’t feel “ready” to share.

-You tweak codes endlessly because you worry your theme names are not quite right.
+You tweak themes endlessly because you worry the names you’ve given them are not quite right.

 You scroll academic Twitter or LinkedIn and convince yourself everyone else’s project looks clearer, sharper, more coherent.